CloudDataPalina/modern-data-platform/module_3_nosql/README.md

 use catalog
 show collections
 ```
-The MongoDB server contained the catalog database and the electronics collection after import.
+The MongoDB server successfully contained the `catalog` database and the `electronics` collection after the import process.

 ## ⚡ Index Creation
 ```javascript
 db.electronics.createIndex({ type: 1 })
 ```
-An index was created on the type field to support faster filtering by product category.
+An index was created on the `type` field to improve query performance and filtering operations by product category.

 ## 🔎 Analytical Queries